marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/hppa-options.rst

   :option:`-msoft-float` changes the calling convention in the output file;
   therefore, it is only useful if you compile *all* of a program with this option.
-In particular, you need to compile libgcc.a, the library that comes with GCC, with :option:`-msoft-float` in order for this to work.
+In particular, you need to compile :samp:`libgcc.a`, the library that comes with GCC, with :option:`-msoft-float` in order for this to work.